THE RAIN MAKER

 - support family and friends in their mental health journey

-Damian-the Rain Maker-Jackson is a star footballer.
+Billy-the Rain Maker-Jackson is a star footballer.
 He’s studying for his year 12 exams, managing a DJ business and seeing Lark.
 At home, life is not so easy.
-His step father is an abusive alcoholic and when his mother receives a cancer diagnosis, Damo is thrust into the role of father and carer.
+His step father is an abusive alcoholic and when his mother receives a cancer diagnosis, Billy is thrust into the role of father and carer.
 His life is suddenly not his own and his dreams of playing AFL vanish as he adjusts to his responsibilities.

-Howie is Damian’s best friend.
+Howie is Billy’s best friend.
 A talented dancer, he has become a target for bullies.
 After a bout of anxiety and depression he takes up football as a way of coping and finds solace in the friendships and support at the club.
 But he is also struggling with his sexuality and tired of living a lie.

 Coach Wikileaks brings humour and life to the club though harbouring fears for the clubs future.
 A major upset at one of the games, reveals the challenges facing each one of them and acts as a catalyst for necessary change.